NCAS-CMS/cf-python/docs/source/tutorial.rst

 Subspace mode
 ^^^^^^^^^^^^^

-The `~Field.subspace` has three modes of operation, each of which provides a different type of subspace:
+There are three modes of operation, each of which provides a different type of subspace:

 * **compress mode**.
 This is the default mode.
-Unselected indices are removed to create the returned subspace:
+Unselected locations are removed to create the returned subspace:

   .. code-block:: python
      :caption: *Create TODO*